mjmeli/mjmeli.github.io/_posts/2017-09-11-deploying-rails-and-vue-to-heroku.md

 Just run through this process again to deploy subsequent times.

 ### Scripting the Deployment
-This process have a bunch of commands to type out to its a prime candidate for scripting.
+This process has a bunch of commands to type out that do not differ between deployments so its a prime candidate for scripting.
 I wrote a script to do so in my front-end repo.
 You can see it [here](https://github.com/mjmeli/whodecidesfood-app/blob/master/heroku-deploy.sh).
 You'll notice it follows the same flow as this tutorial.

 ### Additional Resources
 If you have any problems deploying the Rails app to Heroku, please see the [official documentation](https://devcenter.heroku.com/articles/getting-started-with-rails5) for more detailed instructions.